pluginsGLPI/doc/source/approbalbymail/index.rst

 -  Go to the marketplace.
 Download and install the plugin **ApprovalByMail**.

 .. figure:: images/Approval_mail-1.png
-   :alt:
+   :alt: install the plugin

 Using the plugin
 ----------------

 Once activated, there are no specific settings to be made (apart from the notification layout, if you wish, via **Setup > Notifications > Notification templates**.
 The template is **Tickets validation**)

 -  In a new ticket, enter the name of the person or group receiving the approval request.

 .. figure:: images/Approval_mail-2.png
-   :alt:
+   :alt: add approbation
+   :scale: 45 %

 An email will be received with the option of **Validating** or **Refusing** the request.
 This contains 3 links (if no changes have been made to the model).